DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Related Work

-\textbf{Efficient Deployment via Small Language Models (SLMs).} Despite the reasoning capabilities of LLMs, their computational demands preclude deployment on portable police hardware.
-Recent work validates the efficacy of specialized SLMs for such constraints. \citet{pecher-etal-2025-comparing} demonstrate that specialized SLMs can outperform general LLMs with as few as 100 labeled samples—a critical finding for data-scarce domains.
-Additionally, \citet{xu-etal-2024-small} show that fine-tuned SLMs can serve as effective ``plug-ins'' for larger frameworks, decoupling supervision from context window limits.
-Our work leverages these insights to deploy high-performance reasoning on edge devices.
+\textbf{Efficient deployment via SLMs.} LLM computational demands preclude deployment on portable hardware. \citet{pecher-etal-2025-comparing} show that specialized SLMs can outperform general LLMs with as few as 100 labeled samples, and \citet{xu-etal-2024-small} demonstrate that fine-tuned SLMs serve as effective plug-ins for larger frameworks.
+Our work applies these insights to edge deployment for real-time de-escalation simulation.

-\textbf{Data Scarcity in High-Stakes Domains.} Progress in de-escalation modeling is bottlenecked by a lack of ecologically valid data.
-Existing goal-oriented datasets focus on bargaining or customer service (e.g., price negotiation), where the objective is agreement rather than stabilization~\cite{zhan2024let}.
-While datasets like \textit{EmpatheticDialogues} offer emotional breadth, they lack the specific protocols of threat assessment.
-Although body-worn camera footage contains the necessary escalation signals~\cite{srbinovska2025towards}, privacy and volume constraints have hindered the creation of public benchmarks~\cite{rosas2025constructing}.
-To our knowledge, \tool is the first large-scale benchmark curated from ``in-the-wild'' footage, providing the necessary ecological validity to train robust, real-time tactical agents.
+\textbf{Data scarcity in high-stakes domains.} Existing goal-oriented datasets target agreement-based tasks such as negotiation~\cite{zhan2024let} and lack threat-assessment protocols. \textit{EmpatheticDialogues} offers emotional breadth but not tactical specificity.
+Although body-worn camera footage contains the necessary escalation signals~\cite{srbinovska2025towards}, privacy constraints have hindered public benchmark construction~\cite{rosas2025constructing}. \tool is, to our knowledge, the first large-scale benchmark curated from in-the-wild footage with the ecological validity required for robust tactical agent training.